bobblanchett/WarpWar_Mailing_List_Archive/README.md

 ### Browsable Message Corpus
 Convert the mbox archive taken from the groups.io copy to a browsable serachable format suitable for GHP and the open web.
 ### Serve repo contents on GitHub Pages
-Make the contents of the repo directly available on the open web.
+Make the contents of the repo directly available on the open web and archivable by web.archive.org
 ### Maintain repo with new material
 Keeping the archive of the earlier work done by the WWDG and since on BoardgameGeek and yahoo current and available, ensuring the continuing availability of the work, through a public, downloadable archive.